 There are two factors that make raw chocolate what it is.
 First of all, this kind of chocolate must not contain any sugar or other additives.
 Additionally, the cocoa beans used in producing raw chocolate do not go through the roasting stage.

 Instead, companies in the US, Asia, and Europe will leave the beans outdoors to dry naturally, which they claim to be the African and South American way.
-According to chocolate manufacturers, uncooked cocoa beans free from oven temperature exposure contain higher nutrition levels.
+According to chocolate manufacturers, uncooked cocoa beans processed this way contain higher nutrition levels.

 As a result, raw chocolate is promoted as more health-giving than other types.
 That said, there haven’t been many studies to support this claim.